CiviCooP/org.ilga.memberlist/README.md

 - is_error: when the call is succesfull is_error has the value `0`.
 - count: number of organizations in the member list.
 - values: list with the organizations to be publiced.
+- count_countries: the number of countries that is in the member list (actual the number of unique iso_codes)

 Each record in the values list has the following structure: